thomaskioko/blog/content/posts/test-components-with-kotlin-inject-anvil.md

 ### Step 2: Test Modules for Dependencies

-To provide test implementations, I created `TestDataModule` that adds all the required depednecies.
+To provide test implementations, I created `TestDataModule` that adds all the required dependencies.
 We use fakes in the case and not the actual implementation.
 With the use of dependency inversion, we can easily create fake implementations.

 ```kotlin